What is PCP car finance?

 If you’re looking to finance another car, then trading in is often a good option, because you can free up any equity in your car, without having to make the optional final payment to buy it beforehand.
-Do bear in mind that having equity isn’t guaranteed, though.
+Do bear in mind that having equity isn’t guaranteed.

 A particular risk is an economic downturn, when demand for cars may reduce.
-This will lower the value of used cars, and may mean that your car is worth no more than the optional final payment.
-If that's the case, you'll have no equity in your car and if you haven't been saving a little towards the deposit on your next car, you're likely to find that the same car would cost you much more per month next time around, with no deposit.
-Therefore, it's always wise to put whatever money you can aside during the contract for your next deposit, just in case.
+This will lower the value of used cars and may mean that your car is worth no more than the optional final payment.
+If that's the case, you'll have no equity in your car and you're likely to find that the same car would cost you much more per month next time around with no deposit.

 Yes.
 Whether you want a different car or are looking to reduce your monthly payments, you can end your contract early by requesting a settlement fee from the finance company.
 Once this fee is paid, you should owe nothing more to the lender.
 If you have the cash, you can simply pay it off and you'll own the car.

-That's not an option for many people, so it is possible to sell or part-exchange your PCP car with the agreement of your lender, who remains the owner of the car until the agreement is settled.
+That's not an option for many people, so it is possible to sell or part exchange a PCP car with the agreement of your lender, who remains the owner of the car until the agreement is settled.
 This is normally arranged through a car retailer.

 If you are near the end of the agreement, then your vehicle may be worth more than the settlement fee.
 In this case, most of the proceeds of the sale or part exchange will go to your lender.
 The remainder of the money will either come to you or be put towards your next car.

 Should your vehicle be worth less than the settlement fee, then you'll need to pay the difference between the car's value and the amount owed to the lender.